 Every now and then a show comes along that changes how you think of television.
 For me, Kim’s Convenience is one of those shows.
-Therefore, I was saddened by the news last week that its current fifth season would be its last.
+Therefore, I was saddened by the news that its current fifth season — debuting June 2nd on Netflix — would be its last.
 One of the few shows to center an Asian family, Kim’s Convenience broke barriers and was a huge step forward in the representation and diversity on North American television.

 The show focuses on an immigrant couple and their (in this case) Canadian-born children.
 Starring Paul Sun-Hynung Lee as the proudly paternal Mr Kim – known as Appa (the Korean word for dad) to his children – and Jean Yoon as the stubborn Mrs Kim – known as Umma (you guessed it, Korean for mom), the Kims are joined by their kids, photography student Janet (Andrea Bang) and reformed bad boy Jung (the effortlessly suave Simu Liu).
 And while the general premise of Asian immigrant parents and their North American-born children invites obvious comparison to Fresh Off the Boat, from the very first scene, I knew Kim’s Convenience was something different than I had ever seen before.

 Two men come into the eponymous convenient store, intent on hanging a poster for an upcoming pride parade.
 Mr Kim refuses, and when one of the men asks if he is homophobic, Mr Kim is adamant he isn’t, quickly creating a “gay discount” to prove it.
 This satisfies the two men, who again ask to put up their poster.
 “You can do better,” Mr. Kim insists.